byakugan-1/byakugan.io/_posts/2022-05-27-seedsigner-guide.md

 ![Image](/assets/img/seedsigner-tutorial-images/87.webp)

 Select “Done” when finished and the SeedSigner will prompt you to test yourself on your backup, it is best practice to take this test to ensure your backup was written down correctly.
 On the reverse side of the note card is a blank 29 by 29 QR code grid.
 You can visually transcribe your master seed in QR code format onto the note card.
 This makes importing your wallet into SeedSigner as fast as scanning a QR code can be.
 After taking the test to confirm the mnemonic phrase, you can scroll down the menu on your SeedSigner to “Backup Seed” then “Export as SeedQR” then “I Understand” then “Begin 29x29.”

+> Take the built‑in backup test; then transcribe SeedQR carefully and verify by scanning.
+{: .prompt-tip }

 ![Image](/assets/img/seedsigner-tutorial-images/87.png)